BigBadGamerYT/Truth-Dare-Privacy-Policy/README.md

-TRUTH AND DARE PRIVACY POLICY
+TRUTH DARE SITUATION PRIVACY POLICY

-Last Updated: 17/03/2024

 By using our Bot, you agree that you have read and agree to this policy.